Survivorship: Late Effects After Radiation Treatment for Pancreatic/Biliary Cancer

 The spleen is an organ located in the upper abdomen that works like a filter, removing bacteria and dead red blood cells from the bloodstream.
 Radiation to the spleen can cause it to not function.
 Damage to the spleen results in being at a higher risk for certain infections caused by encapsulated bacteria.
 Streptococcus pneumoniae and Haemophilus influenzae type b are the most common.

-- You should wear a medic alert bracelet noting that you do not have a spleen (asplenia) as it is important for those involved in your care to be aware.
+- You should wear a medic alert bracelet noting that you do not have a working spleen (asplenia) as it is important for those involved in your care to know.

 Spinal Cord Damage

-The spinal cord can be in the field of radiation treatment for “mantle field” therapy.
+The spinal cord can be in the field of radiation treatment.
 This can cause damage to the nerves in the spine.

 Radiation can lead to permanent changes in the skin.

-- There may be changes in the color or texture of your skin or new scars.
-It can also change the color and texture of your hair or can cause permanent hair loss in the treated area.
+- You may develop new scars or notice changes in the color or texture of your skin.
+Radiation can also change the color and texture of your hair or can cause permanent hair loss in the treated area.

-- The soft tissue and muscles under the skin can develop scarring and/or shrinkage, which can lead to a loss of flexibility and movement or chronic swelling.
+- The soft tissue and muscles under the skin can develop scarring and/or shrinkage, which can lead to a loss of flexibility and movement or chronic swelling in this area.

 - You may develop chronic or recurring ulcers of the skin in the area treated.
 Blood vessels of the skin may become dilated and more visible, although this is not harmful.